theory/sqljson/path/README.md

     ```

     To operate in a the context of a different time zone, use
-    `types.ContextWithTZ` to add it to the context.:
+    `types.ContextWithTZ` to add it to the context (playground does not
+    support time zone context):

     ``` go
     tz, err := time.LoadLocation("America/New_York")